• Skip to primary navigation

 Garnish - Mini Pickle

-Pickle Brine - We use dill pickle juice but you can use spicy pickle juice if you like the heat.
-The original is made with McClure's spicy pickle brine.
+Pickle Brine - We use dill pickle juice, but you can use a spicy variety for some heat.
+We make the original with McClure's spicy pickle brine.

 You can buy pickle juice by the bottle on Amazon or you can just pour it out of a jar of pickles.